 Failure to replace a damaged sealing ring will result in exhaust gas leaks, substantial property damage, severe personal injury, or death.

-- 8. Reinstall the two removed electrodes with the four removed screws. - Reassemble the combustion assembly and tighten the four screws. - 10.
+- 8. Reinstall the two removed electrodes with the four removed screws. - Reassemble the combustion assembly and tighten the four screws.
 Reconnect the gas line.
 Replace the sealing ring. - 11.
-Reconnect the electrode electrical connections. - 12.
-Reinstall the support bracket of the air pressure switch. - 13.
-Reinstall the silencer. - 14.
-Reinstall the air pressure switch. - 15.
-Reconnect the air pressure switch electrical connection.
+Reconnect the electrode electrical connections. - 12.Reinstall the silencer.